-As part of this assessment the Group has applied the amendments to the definition of a business under AASB 2018-6 including the optional fair value concentration test.
-If the concentration test is passed, the set of activities and assets is determined not to be a business and therefore, the transaction is not accounted for as a business combination but rather as an asset acquisition.
+As part of this assessment the Group applies the amendments to the definition of a business under AASB 2018-6 including the optional fair value concentration test.
+If the concentration test is passed, the set of activities and assets is determined not to be a business and therefore, the transaction is accounted for as an asset acquisition rather than a business combination.

 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, which is measured at acquisition date fair value, and the amount of any non-controlling interests in the acquiree.
 For each business combination, the Group elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
-Acquisition related costs are expensed as incurred and included in business combination expenses in the statement of profit or loss.
+Acquisition related costs are expensed as incurred and included in business combination expenses in the consolidated statement of profit or loss.

 When the Group acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions as at the acquisition date.
-This includes the separation of embedded derivatives in host contracts by the acquiree.

 Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
-Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 9 Financial Instruments, is measured at fair value with the changes in fair value recognised in the statement of profit or loss.
+Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 9 Financial Instruments, is measured at fair value with the changes in fair value recognised in the consolidated statement of profit or loss.

-Goodwill is initially measured at cost (being the excess of the aggregate of the consideration transferred and the amount recognised for non-controlling interests and any previous interest held over the net identifiable assets acquired and liabilities assumed).
+Goodwill is initially measured at cost (being the excess of the aggregate of the consideration transferred and the amount recognised for noncontrolling interests and any previous interest held over the net identifiable assets acquired and liabilities assumed).

 If the fair value of the net assets acquired exceeds the aggregate consideration transferred, the Group re-assesses whether it has correctly identified all assets acquired and liabilities assumed and reviews the procedures used to measure the amounts to be recognised at the acquisition date.
 If the reassessment still results in an excess of the fair value of net assets acquired over the aggregate consideration transferred, then the gain is recognised in profit or loss.